pingcap/tidb-dev-guide/src/understand-tidb/dql.md

 ## Overview

 This chapter describes the execution process of a data query statement in TiDB.
-Starting from the SQL processing flow, it describes how a SQL statement is sent to TiDB, how TiDB processes it after receiving the SQL statement and how the execution result is returned.
+Starting from the SQL processing flow, it describes how a SQL statement is sent to TiDB, how TiDB processes it after receiving the SQL statement, and how the execution result is returned.

 ## Execution Process